billbillbilly/streetscape/README.md

 ## Go for surveys
-Street view has been widely used in surveys to investigate the quality of urban landscape and urban experiences such as safety perception and acoustic experience.
-You can use two functions to construct surveys in txt format that can be imported in Qualtrics.
+Street view has been widely used in surveys to investigate the quality of urban landscape and urban experiences, such as safety perception and acoustic experience.
+You can use two functions to construct surveys in txt format that can be imported into Qualtrics.

 With `strview2rate`, one can put a set of street views and questions into a survey for asking participants to rate or evaluate each image: